Tina-Mai/TinaGPT/README.md

 # TinaGPT

-trained on approximately 10,000 tokens from old writing to mimic my writing style. will be deployed at https://tinamai.xyz/gpt
+finetuning a llama3 8b base model on approximately 10,000 tokens from old writing to mimic my writing style.

 start by running: